GO DIRECT TO C.G.A. WEBPAGE

 listened to...and according to CT MIRROR this is what is going down...and now the Woodbridge Public Hearing on "racist" zoning is closed...

-And a P&D meeting to deal with Tourism Bill substitute (HB6603) on Monday, April 12, 2021.
-We are watching this at 2:30pm thanks to CT-N.
+And a P&D meeting to deal with Tourism Bill substitute (HB6603) on

 AN ACT CONCERNING TOURISM.
 Introduced by the Commerce Committee